pllee/luc/README.md

 Luc.Function
 ---
-Most of them follow the same api: function or function[], relevant args ... with an optional config to Luc.Function.createAutmenter as the last argument.
+Most of these functions follow the same api: function or function[], relevant args ... with an optional config to Luc.Function.createAutmenter as the last argument.

 ###[Luc.Function.createAugmenter](http://pllee.github.io/luc/pages/docs/#!/api/Luc.Function-method-createAugmenter)